 SPACE TO MANEUVER

 Please make sure there is enough space for the truck to make wide turns, get between gates or other obstructions, and safely set up for delivery.
 Remember, trucks make wide turns.

 SPACE TO DELIVER

-The truck will be almost 10' wide, and will need space to maneuver after the box is dropped, 60' for 20' containers and 100' for 40's, plus space to turn and drive away.
+The truck will be almost 10' wide, and will need at least 12" on each side (12' total width), as well as space to maneuver after the box is dropped (60' for 20' containers and 120' for 40's + space to turn and drive away).